techlore/Plexus-app/CONTRIBUTING.md

 }
 ```

-- Tested on Degoogled ROM only, without MicroG:
+- Tested with Degoogled ROM only, without MicroG:
 ```json
 {
   "Application": "Twitter",